As summer inches closer, the possibility for unwanted bugs or animals in dorm rooms increases.

 When issues are reported, the University Police Department may assist facilities management.
 Previously, UPD has handled pest issues such as catching bats that have gotten into residence halls.

 Tucker said the university contracts an exterminator out of Minneapolis.
-When services are needed, the exterminator has to provide service within 24 hours.
+When termite control services are needed, it’s best to hire a company that can immediately survey your property to determine the best treatment it needs.

 Rodents have been rumored in the residence halls, but Tucker said they have yet to be found.

-But just because there haven’t been reports of pest issues doesn’t mean they don’t exist.
+However, just because there haven’t been reports of pest control issues doesn’t mean they don’t exist.

 “A lot of students just deal with things instead of reporting them,” Tucker said “If they see or hear something out of the ordinary, talk to their CA. We’d rather have someone come and investigate and find nothing than not know about it and have a bigger issue down the road.”